Alfred P. Sloan: Overly rational and profit-driven orientation

-According to O'Toole (1995), Sloan built a very objective organization, a company that paid significant attention to "policies, systems, and structures and not enough to people, principles, and values.
+According to O'Toole (1995), Sloan built a very objective organization, one that paid significant attention to "policies, systems, and structures and not enough to people, principles, and values.
 Sloan, the quintessential engineer, had worked out all the intricacies and contingencies of a foolproof system."
 But this system left out employees and society.
 One consequence of this management philosophy was a culture that resisted change.
 Proof that the system did not remain foolproof forever was seen in GM's problems of the 1980s, 1990s, and 2000s.

 In fact, Sloan's memoir and management treatise, My Years With General Motors, foresaw some of these problems.
-About them, Sloan implied that only vigilant, intelligent management could meet them successfully.
-He predicted that remaining at the top [of its industry and the economy] would prove a bigger challenge for GM than was getting there; and it turned out that he was right.
-But he also seemed confident that the management style of GM under his leadership, if continued and adapted, could meet these challenges.
+Sloan implied that only vigilant, intelligent management could meet them successfully.
+He predicted that remaining at the top of its industry and the economy would prove a bigger challenge for GM than getting there, and he was right.
+But he also seemed confident that GM's management style under his leadership, if continued and adapted, could meet these challenges.
 He said, "There have been and always will be many opportunities to fail in the automobile industry.
 The circumstances of the ever-changing market and ever-changing product are capable of breaking any business organization if that organization is unprepared for change—indeed, in my opinion, if it has not provided procedures for anticipating change.
 In General Motors these procedures are provided by the central management, which is in a position to appraise the broad long-term trends of the market. ...
 As the industry has grown and evolved, we have adhered to this policy and have demonstrated an ability to meet competition and the shifts of customer demand."